top of page

 The on-site coordinator(s) will check in players and start the game day, then the system will create the groups and matches.
 If you have not checked in15 minutes prior to your start time, you will not play.

-Who Plays Whom: Participating players are placed into Groups of four or five according to ranking.
+Who Plays Whom: Participating players are placed into Groups according to ranking.
 The top four players who opted-in are in Group 1, the next four are in Group 2, and so on.
 The system determines groups of 4 or 5 depending on the number of players and available courts.

-Match Format: Each groups of 4 plays three games to 15 points, win by 1 point.
-You play one game with each of the other players as your partner.
-Groups of five will play 4 games to 11 points, win by 1 point.
+Match Format: Each groups of 4 plays 2 rotations to 11 points, win by 1 point.
+You play two game with each of the other players as your partner.
+Groups of five will play one rotation to 15 points, win by 1 point.

 Switching Sides: Teams switch sides EVERY GAME after one team reaches eight points (or 6 points if playing to 11).

 Bad Weather: Due to the possibility of injury, ladder play will be cancelled when the courts are wet.
 Wind will generally not result in cancellation of play.
-An email will be sent to you prior to the start of the match.
+An email will be sent to all players as early as possible.

 No Shows: If you have opted-in, SHOW UP!
 If you do not show up and have not opted-out or sent an email to Ladders.pcPickleballClub@gmail.com ahead of time, you may be removed from the ladder for the remainder of the season.